MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0072-obsoletetagpreviousversionnotallowed.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

-## Setting up AppSourceCop to validate the Obsolete Tag

 This rule verifies that the version specified as obsolete tag for objects marked whose obsolete state (not obsolete, obselete pending or obsolete removed) is updated with the current version is matching the version specified in the `obsoleteTagVersion` property of the AppSourceCop.json.

-Obsolete objects which have the same obsolete state as in the base line are not validated by this rule, but are validated by [AS0074](appsourcecop-as0074-obsoletetagdifferentfrombaselinenotallowed.md).
+Obsolete objects which have the same obsolete state as in the baseline are not validated by this rule, but are validated by [AS0074](appsourcecop-as0074-obsoletetagdifferentfrombaselinenotallowed.md).

 > [!NOTE]
 > This rule is only enabled when using the default `obsoleteTagPattern` in the AppSourceCop.json.

 The version specified as `obsoleteTagVersion` can be the same as the current Major.Minor version specified in the `version` of your `app.json`, but it does not have to.

+## Setting up AppSourceCop to validate the Obsolete Tag

 ### Enabling the rule using a ruleset

-The rule AS0072 is not enabled by default, so you first have to use a [ruleset](../devenv-rule-set-syntax-for-code-analysis-tools.md) in order to enable it.
+The diagnostics for rule AS0072 are hidden by default, so you first have to use a [ruleset](../devenv-rule-set-syntax-for-code-analysis-tools.md) in order to surface them.

 For example, the following ruleset turns the diagnostic for rule AS0072 into an error.